Meeting Buyers Where They Are: Why You Can't Force Portals on Everyone

 - For Enterprise Buyers: Let them send the PDF.
 Use AI extraction (like PO2Order) to turn that PDF into a Portal Order automatically.

 This is the “Omnichannel” approach to B2B.
-You get the structured data you need (in Shopify), and they keep the workflow they require (PDFs).
+You get the structured data you need (in your system), and they keep the workflow they require (PDFs).
 Everyone wins.